About

 Precious metals such as gold and platinum adorn Annereau’s wares adding an extra element of luxury, opulence and wonder.

-While the world sleeps Annereau counteracts insomnia from complex PTSD with art.
-You can find Annereau in her studio in the middle of the night.
+While the world sleeps you can find Annereau in her studio in the middle of the night.
 She spends hours making ceramic pieces uninterrupted when the moon is out.

 Elise Adrian